tovaperlman/ITU_Project/itu-project/docs/fe.md

 ## Classification Use Case

-Should you wish to train or apply a classifier, instead of a regression model, you can create a binary classification dataset by running the 'binning.py' script, found in the src/scripts/ folder.
+Our problem is a regression problem, with an outcome that needs to be predictions from 0 -1.
+However, should you wish to train or apply a classifier, instead of a regression model, you can create a binary classification dataset by running the 'binning.py' script, found in the src/scripts/ folder.
 Within this script, it is straightforward to edit the name of a standard regression training dataset that you wish to convert into a classification-ready dataset.
 To train/apply a classification model, one would then simply need to change the dataset file name within the 'configs.yml' file.